-Notes to the consolidated financial statements For the year ended 31 December 2020
+Notes to the consolidated financial statements (continued) For the year ended 31 December 2021

-30 Post reporting date events and impact of COVID-19 (continued)
+Post reporting date events, impact of COVID-19 and conflict between Russia-Ukraine (continued)

 Management of the Group is closely observing the development of situation around outbreak of COVID-19 (Corona virus) and is taking all necessary precautions.
 Management believes that this will have no significant effect on Group's operations.

-The duration and impact of the COVID-19 pandemic, as well as the effectiveness of government responses, remains unclear at this time.
-Due to the changing circumstances and extensions/changes in the quarantine regime, it is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the Group's financial position and results of the Group in future.
+The duration and impact of the COVID-19 pandemic remains unclear at this time.
+Due to the changing circumstances, it is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the Group's financial position and results of the Group for future periods.
+However, the Group survived very well during the year 2021.

 The strict special quarantine measures introduced by the Azerbaijani Government to combat the COVID-19 outbreak, such as travel restrictions, quarantines, closure of business and other avenue, lockdowns of certain areas throughout the country ceased on 18 January 2021.
+Later on, again special quarantine measures were introduced till June 2021 and according to the decision of the Cabinet of Ministers No. 336, was then extended from November 1, 2021 to January 1, 2022 in the country.
 Based on the order of Cabinet of Ministers on "Vaccination Strategy covering 2021-2022 years" dated 16 January 2021, gradual vaccination of Azerbaijani population has started.